|50 SEK banknote issued by the Riksbank in 1960|

 |Types of eKrona compared to cash and bank account money (source)|

 Given that register-based eKrona would fail miserably in securing the Riksbank a new stream of fuck-you money, Ingves and his research staff should probably be focusing entirely on the alternative form for eKrona: electronic banknotes.
 The Riksbank refers to this option as value-based eKrona.
 Unlike register-based eKrona, a value-based eKrona would possess a very special feature; anonymity.
 Like physical banknotes, they would be untraceable, only they would be superior to their physical forbears since they would be transferable not only face-to-face but also over the internet.
-The Swedish public's desire for online economic privacy would be sufficient to generate a positive demand for the lone product providing said services, the eKrona, thus restoring at least some part of the Riksbank's lost seigniorage.
+The Swedish public's desire for online economic privacy would be sufficient to generate a positive demand for eKrona—after all, it is the lone product providing said services—thus restoring at least some part of the Riksbank's lost seigniorage.

 In his recent speech, Ingves seems tepid on the idea of privacy for the eKrona, blithely writing that "perhaps it could contain some element of anonymity."
 Here's a message for him (and all those other central bankers who will eventually be in Ingves's position).
 "Perhaps" isn't good enough.
 Without a differentiating feature like anonymity, eKrona will never gain any acceptance among a public that already has decent private bank digital money.
 And so the Riksbank will only continue on its path to losing its wellspring of fuck you money and the independence it buys.
 Anonymous digital money or bust.